“The responsibility of a writer (or artist) is to excavate the experience of the people who produced him.”

 Artist statement

-Every piece I create, from the humblest tumbler to the most baroque sculpture, makes a statement about isolation, striving, access, perseverance, boundary pushing, and excellence.
+Every piece I create, from the humblest tumbler to the most baroque sculpture, makes a statement about isolation, striving, access, perseverance, boundary pushing, and the pursuit of excellence.
 As a furnace glassblower, were I to only make vessels I would, without hesitation, call the product of my labor both Craft and Art.
 I see my labor at the furnace, regardless of the object I am making, as inseparable from my art practice.
 I believe my identity as a working class black man, operating in a field reserved largely as a puerile pursuit for society's most privileged (whitest), is a powerful artistic and political gesture.
-Furthermore, my drive to deeply understand the material and processes of furnace glass blowing coupled with my passion for teaching, in a social landscape where I have not been invited, welcomed or often seen myself reflected in, is an act of resistance and an artistic and political gesture twice over.
+Furthermore, my drive to deeply understand the material and processes of my craft coupled with the passion that I have for teaching, in a social landscape where I have not been invited, welcomed or often seen myself reflected, is an act of resistance.
 I am carving out space for myself.
-I am claiming territory and opening doors for those who come after me.
+I am claiming territory and opening doors for those coming after me.

-The topics I address in my work range from identity politics to the wild pursuit of joy through craft.
-Sometimes my work is about creating a narrative through the material of glass to convey my lived experience of living in a still unequal nation.
-At other times my work is about using the medium of glass to explore and move forward boundaries in two directions; the limits of the material itself and discovering the extent of my own ability with it.
+The topics I address in my work range from identity politics to the ecstatic joy of deep craft.
+Sometimes my work is about creating a narrative that conveys my lived experience of existing in a still unequal nation.
+At other times my work is about using my chosen medium to explore the potentiality of the material itself and my own growing, but incomplete, understanding of it.